Kentucky Oaks-Derby Fever Hits: What Are The Odds?

 At the Kentucky Oaks, thoroughbred fillies carrying 121 pounds will be running one and one-eighth miles toward the $600,00 winner’s purse and the “lilies for the fillies” garland.
 The Kentucky Oaks, the fourth most-attended horse racing event in the United States, has long been a highly profitable race for trainers with 3-year-old thoroughbred fillies.
 The total purse for the Kentucky Oaks is $1 million.

-Paradise Woods, trained by Richard Mandella, seems to be the favorite contender for the winning spot in Friday’s Oaks race.
-She has previously won the Santa Anita Oaks with a sterling 11 and three-fourths lengths ahead.
+Paradise Woods, trained by Richard Mandella, seems to be the favorite contender for the winning spot in Friday’s Kentucky Oaks race.
+She has previously won the Santa Anita Oaks with a sterling 11 and three-fourths lengths lead.
 Paradise Woods, carrying jockey Flavien Prat, will need to beat a few other favorites to claim the garland.
-Miss Sky Warrior, with jockey Paco Lopez, has won five of her last six races, while jockey Channing Hill’s horse Farrell and Joel Rosario’s young Salty are all pegged to provide stiff competition.
+Miss Sky Warrior, with jockey Paco Lopez, has won five of her last six derbies, while jockey Channing Hill’s horse Farrell and Joel Rosario’s young Salty are all pegged to provide stiff competition.

 Here is the list of field and morning line odds for the Kentucky Oaks on Friday.